caridy/blog-src/articles/agent-planners-using-inline-functions/article.md

 ### Introduction

-In the realm of computer science, particularly in language design and software architecture, the concept of agent planners has garnered attention.
+The concept of agent planners has garnered attention.
 These agents, designed to interact with specific domains and private data, promise a level of interaction akin to human expertise.
 However, while their potential is evident, their current implementations often fall short when faced with the intricate demands of domain-specific tasks.

 Agent planners play a pivotal role in deciphering and executing tasks.
 They act as the brain, interpreting user prompts and orchestrating a series of actions to fulfill the request.
 Central to this orchestration are functions - predefined sets of instructions that the planner can call upon.
 But relying solely on static functions can be limiting.
 As we delve deeper, we'll explore these limitations and how inline functions can offer a more dynamic and flexible solution.

-This exploration isn't merely about data retrieval; it's about comprehension, processing, and meaningful interaction.
+This exploration isn't merely about data retrieval; it's about comprehension, processing, and computations.
 The question arises: why do these domain-specific agents falter, and how can their design be refined?
 Let's dive in to address these challenges and propose a pragmatic approach to enhance their capabilities.

 ### The Shortcomings of Domain-Specific Agents